markmur/react-slack-feedback/README.md

   $.post('/api/upload', { data: form })
     .then(
       // It is important that you call the `imageUploaded` method or
-      // the component will load indefinitely
+      // the component will load indefinitely.
+      //
+      // If you've called the `uploadImage` function with `image => uploadImage(image)`,
+      // you'll have to use a ref on the SlackFeedback component to access the
+      // 'imageUploaded' and 'error' methods
       res => this.imageUploaded(),
       err => this.error(err)
     );